sarahquigley/milk-mustache/_posts/recipes/2013-02-18-chocolate-chip-coconut-slices.md

         - 100 g (3.5 ounces / ~¾ cup) dark chocolate (70% cocoa content), chopped into chips (or ready made chocolate chips)
         - 75 g (2.6 ounces / ~½ cup) white chocolate chips
   method:
+    main:
+      steps:
         - Preheat oven to 180ºC (350ºF).
 Line a 20 or 23 cm (8 or 9 inch) round pan with parchment paper (or aluminium foil), and butter the parchment.
         - In a heatproof bowl over a pot of simmering water, melt the butter.
 Remove the bowl from the heat and stir in both types of sugar.
 Allow the mixture to cool a little (about 5 minutes), then stir in egg, flour and coconut.
 Fold in chocolate chips.
         - Pour the mixture into the prepared baking pan, sprinkle a few extra chocolate chips on top if desired and bake for 22 - 25 minutes (until the top has turned a nice golden brown colour and the edges are beginning to darken.
         - Cool in the pan before slicing, or enjoy still a little warm and gooey from the oven.
   variations:
     - Make Samoas bars instead of slices.
 Use an 20 x 20 cm (8 x 8 inch) square pan, instead of a round pan.
     - "Try different mix-ins in place of (or in addition to) dark and white chocolate chips.
 Consider: milk chocolate, butterscotch or even yoghurt chips, dried fruit or nuts, or your favourite candy."